SpongePowered/SpongeForge/README.md

   3. Set the current project.
   4. Set the name as `Sponge (forge/client)` and apply the information for Client below.
   5. Repeat step 1 through 4, then set the name as `Sponge (forge/server)` and apply the information for Server below.
   6. When launching the server for the first time, it will shutdown by itself.
-You will need to modify the server.properties to set onlinemode=false and modify the eula.txt to set eula=true (this means you agree to the Mojang EULA, if you do not wish to do this then you cannot run the server).
+You will need to modify eula.txt to set eula=true (this means you agree to the Mojang EULA, if you do not wish to do this then you cannot run the server).

 __For [IntelliJ]__